imini-app/docs/docs/tutorial-multiple-player/1-server-colyseus.md

 For example, the most important room in a multiplayer game is the game state room.
 You can also have some complimentary rooms, like a chat room where the clients can send/receive short messages from each other.

-Usually the room is the place where you manage how a client joins, leave, etc.
+Usually the room is the place where you manage how a client joins, leaves, etc.

 ```js title="A game state room example"
 export class MatterjsRoom extends Room<State> {